 - Human Research Protection Program (HRPP)

 - Small Business

 - University Affiliated Research Centers (UARCs)

 With the current pace of technology advancement, insular research and development organizations will rapidly lose relevance and value.
-The U.S. Army Combat Capabilities Development Command Army Research Laboratory has adopted business practices that have created a truly collaborative research environment between it and the private sector in select technology areas.
-CCDC ARL has also provided the Army access to private sector sources of research with the requisite diversity and quality.
+The U.S. Army Combat Capabilities Development Command (DEVCOM) Army Research Laboratory has adopted business practices that have created a truly collaborative research environment between it and the private sector in select technology areas.
+DEVCOM ARL has also provided the Army access to private sector sources of research with the requisite diversity and quality.